Kyle-the-coder/B.U.D.A./README.md

 ---

 7. Logout and Site Visibility: To conclude the editing process, the client can log out, effectively terminating their JWT session.
 This provides them with a comprehensive overview of the edits they have made.
 Notably, all changes take effect instantly, ensuring a seamless and dynamic user experience.
-Here's an image showcasing this feature:
+Here's a video showcasing this feature:

 https://github.com/Kyle-the-coder/NewBUDA/assets/111798115/85e2ba97-6d08-4c2a-b030-d6f63ed4f960